-Acquisitions Incorporated is a Dungeons & Dragons party who have been the protagonist of a series of online D&D adventures since 2008.
+Acquisitions Incorporated is a Dungeons & Dragons party starring in a series of online D&D adventures since 2008.
 A collaboration between Penny Arcade and Wizards of the Coast, the series was originally created to showcase the then-new 4th Edition of D&D, but soon evolved into something of an improvisational comedic fantasy thanks to the fun dynamics between the players and excellent Dungeon Mastering by WOTC producer Chris Perkins.The plot centers on the (mis)adventures of the eponymous Acquisitions Inc., a Ragtag Bunch of Misfits banded together in a pseudo-corporate formation on a quest for fame and wealth.
 Originally consisting of The Leader Omin Dran (Jerry Holkins), The Big Guy Binwin Bronzebottom (Scott Kurtz), and The Smart Guy Jim Darkmagic (Mike Krahulik), they were later (temporarily) joined by a number of corporate "interns", a full list of whom and their associated tropes can be found on the characters page.The series began as podcasts, available through the official WOTC website, before transitioning to live events at Penny Arcade Expo events around the United States, which can be viewed here, here, and here (as well as on YouTube).
 All adventures to date are listed on the recap page.
 Another podcast was produced to showcase the newly-resurrected Dark Sun campaign setting, but did not feature the characters of Acquisitions Incorporated.
 Wil didn't appear, with Kris Straub subbing in, and Jerry served as the DM in place of Chris.

 In Season 6, the Drow girl speaks in French.
 Blocked by the DM when the players translate her French.